 If you are looking for a cheap, fan-cooled room this is a choice worth considering.
 The air conditioned rooms can be more expensive than the nicer, better located resorts on the rest of the island, however.

 I hope you have found the perfect Perhentian Islands accommodation for you!
-You can find more Perhentian guides here where you can find full details for how to get to the Perhentian Islands, things to do in Perhentian Islands and more.
+You can find more Perhentian guides here where you can find full details for how to get to the Perhentian Islands, things to do in Perhentian Islands, the best Perhentian Island resort packages and more.

 Sharon is an Australian who has fallen in love with Malaysia!
 She explores Malaysia multiple times a year, often with her kids, and has previously lived in Penang.